RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 --> Filtering for only the genes induced in the WT, also showed HET/KO less induced / WT!

---> Checking instead DEGs between genotypes at each time-point is XXX
+--> Checking instead DEGs between genotypes at each time-point is even weirder; genes are mostly downregulated in HETl; at each time-point...